ding-ma/mcgill-autoregistration/README.md

 ## How To use locally
 1. Go on VSB and copy the URL after you have chosen your classes.
-2. Modify the content of `config` json in `src/gcp.js` to match yours.
+2. Modify the content of `config` JSON in `src/gcp.js` to match yours.
 4. The CRN is a list of all CRN of the class you would like to register.
 Those can be found on VSB also.
 4. To run, simply write `npm start` from the root of this project.